sronnqvist/discourse-ablstm/README.md

 This repository hosts the model described in:

 Samuel Rönnqvist, Niko Schenk and Christian Chiarcos.
 [A Recurrent Neural Model with Attention for the Recognition of Chinese Implicit Discourse Relations](https://arxiv.org/pdf/1704.08092.pdf).
-Forthcoming in *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (ACL)*.
+In *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (ACL)*.
 2017.

 ```
 @inproceedings{ronnqvist2017ablstm,